 3) conduct public worship;

-4) provide pastoral care; and
+4) provide pastoral care;

+5) seek out and encourage qualified persons to prepare for the ministry of the Gospel;

+6) impart knowledge of this church and its wider ministry through available channels of effective communication;

+7) witness to the Kingdom of God in the community, in the nation, and abroad; and

-5) speak publicly to the world in solidarity with the poor and oppressed, calling for justice and proclaiming God’s love for the world.
+8) speak publicly to the world in solidarity with the poor and oppressed, calling for justice and proclaiming God’s love for the world.

 b.
-Each ordained minister with a congregational call shall, within the congregation:
+Each pastor with a congregational call shall, within the congregation:

 1) offer instruction, confirm, marry, visit the sick and distressed, and bury the dead;

-2) supervise all schools and organizations of the congregation;
+2) relate to all schools and organizations of this congregation;

-3) install regularly elected members of the Congregation Council; and
+3) install regularly elected members of the Congregation Council;

-4) with the council, administer discipline.
+4) with the council, administer discipline;

-c.
-Every pastor shall:

-1) strive to extend the Kingdom of God in the community, in the nation, and abroad;

-2) seek out and encourage qualified persons to prepare for the ministry of the Gospel;

-3) impart knowledge of this church and its wider ministry through distribution of its periodicals and other publications; and

-4) endeavor to increase the support given by the congregation to the work of the Churchwide organization of the Evangelical Lutheran Church in America (ELCA) and of the Sierra Pacific Synod of the ELCA.
+5) endeavor to increase the support given by the congregation to the work of the churchwide organization and of the Sierra Pacific Synod; and

+6) encourage adherence to covenantal relationship with this church as expressed in the Constitutions, Bylaws, and Continuing Resolutions of the Evangelical Lutheran Church in America.

 *C9.04.
-The specific duties of the pastor, compensation, and other matters pertaining to the service of the pastor shall be included in a letter of call, which shall be attested to by the bishop of the synod.
+The specific duties of the pastor, compensation, and other matters pertaining to the service of the pastor shall be included in a letter of call, which shall be attested by the bishop of the synod.

 BYLAWS